JMSkelton/ModeMap/README.md

 `Phonopy` therefore needs to be installed and "importable" (e.g. the library directories added to `PYTHONPATH`).
 `ModeMap_PostProcess.py` and `ModeMap_PolyFit.py` require the `NumPy`, `SciPy` and `Matplotlib` packages.

+Users wishing to use the 1D Schr&ouml;dinger solver provided for post processing will need to compile it using a Fortran 90 compiler such as GFortran.

 Usage
 -----